SchlossLab/Hannigan_CRCVirome_mBio_2018/coverletter/coverletter.md

 The data presented in this manuscript are original and the manuscript is not under consideration elsewhere.
 A preprint version of this manuscript has been made available through BioRxiv (doi: PENDING).
 All authors have read and approve the manuscript for publication.

+As editors, we suggest the following three editorial board members: **Jeffrey Miller**, **Dianne Griffin**, and **Todd Klaenhammer**. **Jeffrey Miller** is qualified to handle this paper because of his expertise in bacteriophage biology and phage interactions with their bacterial hosts. **Dianne Griffin** is qualified to handle this paper because of her expertise in virus pathogenesis. **Todd Klaenhammer** is qualified to handle this paper because of his expertise in the mechanisms involved in bacteriophage-bacteria interactions.

 We suggest the following reviewers for this publication:

 | **Alejandro Reyes Muñoz, PhD**